Before you start to plan your Disney World trip, you should first be familiar with the park itself.

 Update: FastPass+ has been replaced with Disney Genie+.
 See our What is Disney Genie+ and Are Lightning Lane Passes Worth It pages.

-FastPass+ selections and Advanced Dining Reservations are two of the most important considerations as you plan your Disney World trip.
+FastPass+ selections, Advanced Dining Reservations, and theme park reservations are three of the most important considerations as you plan your Disney World trip.

 FastPass+ is a Disney reservation system that allows you to reserve access on the ride of your choice.
 By reserving access, you are essentially jumping on the ride without waiting in line.